 The St. John’s Campus and Grenfell Campus Emergency Management Plans were approved on April 20, 2011 by the Emergency Management Steering Committee.
 The Marine Institute Plan was approved on April 18, 2012 and the Harlow Campus Plan is scheduled for completion by October 2013.

-Implementation of these plans including education and awareness sessions, training and exercise design/testing are ongoing.
+Maintenance of these plans including education and awareness sessions, training and exercise design/testing are ongoing.

 Our Emergency Management website will provide information on the following: